 When kids are expected to help out and pull their own weight from the get go, participating in keeping the house clean is just another one of their daily activities.
 Chores become like going to school or doing homework.
 It’s not their favorite thing to do, but they accept that it is a necessary part of their day.

-2. If We Divide And Conquer, The Job Gets done Faster
+2. When You Divide And Conquer, The Job Gets done Faster

 However, when the chores are divided, they get done faster and the family can spend more quality time together.

 3. When everyone Helps, Mama and Daddy are Less Stressed

 I must admit that sometimes I look around my house and mutter “What the heck just exploded in here???”
 And then I get irritated. eventually I might start flapping my arms and yelling.
 When parents are the ones who do all the chores, they begin to harbor resentment towards the mess makers.
 They become cranky, and stressed out over all the dishes and laundry they have to do (I just realized I have mentioned dishes and laundry about 10 times already–I may have some issues there).
 Their temper becomes short and the kids can sense it.
 This can put a strain on their relationship.